guinetik/HexaFun/src/main/java/com/guinetik/hexafun/examples/manual/README.md

-# Manual vs DSL Example
+# Manual vs DSL Approach

-This example demonstrates two ways to create use cases with HexaFun:
+This example demonstrates two ways to build applications with HexaFun:

-1. **Manual Approach** (`ManualExample.java`):
+1. **Primitive Approach** (`ManualExample.java`):
-   - Create validation ports and use cases explicitly
+   - Work directly with the core Hexagonal Architecture components
-   - Manual composition of validation and handling
+   - Create and compose ports and adapters explicitly
-   - Direct registration with the HexaApp
+   - Full control over the wiring of components

 2. **DSL Approach** (`DslExample.java`):
    - Use the fluent builder pattern
    - Concise, declarative style
-   - Automatic composition of validation and handling
+   - Automatic composition of components

-Both approaches achieve the same result, but the DSL provides a more readable and maintainable way to define use cases.
+Both approaches achieve the same result, but they serve different purposes and preferences.

 ## Domain Model